A car accident can cause severe damage to connective tissues, especially in the knees, back, and neck.

 Recovering compensation for connective tissue damage after a car accident

-While connective tissue damage may not seem to be as serious a medical condition as many other car accident injuries, they often cause significant pain and discomfort.
+While connective tissue damage may not seem to be as serious a medical condition like many other car accident injuries, they often cause significant pain and discomfort.

 If you are experiencing pain or discomfort in any of the areas mentioned above after a car crash, you should immediately consult a doctor and understand the underlying condition so that you can receive appropriate treatment.
 If your injuries are a result of a car crash caused by another driver’s negligence, you may have a claim for compensation.
 You should discuss your case with a knowledgeable St. Louis auto accident attorney, who can help you understand the true value of your claim.
 Give us a call today at (314) 361-4242 to learn more about your legal rights in St. Louis.